bitovi/react-native-pmo/README.md

 ### Building

-You can build web locally `expo export --web` and you can build Android on EAS (see RN docs, as you have to set up accounts).
-You should be able to build iOS on EAS, but it needs an active Apple Dev account with iOS access (which isn’t free, so I haven’t tested yet).

 I’m sure you can trigger EAS from CI, but we may need to create a generic Bitovi account.
 I have not researched this yet.
 Free accounts are limited to 1 concurrent build at a time and take ~10 minutes, so this could become a bottleneck if we want it on all PRs.